Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

 \paratitle{Experimental Setup.} We conduct experiments on three real-world public datasets from Amazon Product Reviews~\cite{mcauley2015amazon}: \textbf{Beauty}, \textbf{Sports and Outdoors} (Sports), and \textbf{Musical Instruments} (Instruments).
-Following prior work~\cite{rajput2023tiger,hou2023vqrec,zhou2020s3rec}, we apply the 5-core filtering protocol and the leave-last-out evaluation protocol.
+Following prior work~\cite{rajput2023recommender,hou2023learningsid,zhou2020s3rec}, we apply the 5-core filtering protocol and the leave-last-out evaluation protocol.
+These categories were chosen before evaluation to cover appearance-driven goods (Beauty), activity/usage-driven goods (Sports), and specialized preference-driven goods (Instruments).
 The three datasets contain 22K--36K users, 10K--18K items, and 198K--296K interactions with sparsity around 0.0004--0.0008.
-Baselines span traditional sequential models (GRU4Rec, Caser, HGN), Transformer-based models (SASRec, BERT4Rec, S$^3$-Rec, FDSA), generative models (TIGER, LC-Rec, HSTU, MiniOneRec), and LLM-based models (BIGRec, D3, S-DPO).
+We acknowledge that this is a category-level evaluation rather than a full-Amazon claim; extending to more categories is an important next step.
+Baselines span traditional sequential models (GRU4Rec, Caser, HGN), Transformer-based models (SASRec, BERT4Rec, S$^3$-Rec, FDSA), generative SID models (TIGER, LC-Rec, HSTU, MiniOneRec~\cite{kong2025minionerec}), and RL/preference-optimized variants (BIGRec, D3, S-DPO).
 We adopt \textbf{HR@K} and \textbf{NDCG@K} ($K \in \{5, 10\}$) as evaluation metrics with beam size 20.
-All experiments are conducted on NVIDIA A100 GPUs with \textbf{Qwen2.5-7B-Instruct} as the backbone and \textbf{Qwen3-Embedding-4B} for interest embedding.
-SFT uses learning rate $3 \times 10^{-4}$ for 3 epochs; GRPO uses $1 \times 10^{-5}$ for 2 epochs with KL coefficient 0.001.
+All experiments are conducted on NVIDIA A100 GPUs with \textbf{Qwen2.5-7B-Instruct} as the generative backbone and \textbf{Qwen3-Embedding-4B} as the item/descriptor text encoder.
+SFT uses learning rate $3 \times 10^{-4}$ for 3 epochs; GRPO uses $1 \times 10^{-5}$ for 2 epochs with KL coefficient 0.001, group size $G=8$, and advantage smoothing $\epsilon=10^{-6}$.
+To support reproducibility within the anonymized submission, the code repository contains the full hyperparameter grid, final configurations, encoder settings, prompts, random seeds, preprocessing scripts, and computing-resource details.